Climate Change Risk and Building Local Resilience

-The impacts of climate change are already being seen across the world.
+The effects of climate change are already shaping our daily lives.

 Extreme events such as the UK’s first 40°C day in 2022 and the devastating wildfires seen in Los Angeles in 2025 are being made more likely by climate change which is also causing rising sea levels that impact small island states and coastal towns and cities globally.
-As well as action to reduce emissions, it is becoming increasingly clear that an understanding of climate risk and adaptation action will be needed to ensure the world remains resilient in the face of the changing climate.
+The need to prepare for a changing climate has never been more important.

-Aether’s data and climate specialists are well paced to gather risk and vulnerability data and provide an evidence base to help cities and local authorities assess their climate risks.
+Aether’s data and climate specialists are well paced to gather risk and vulnerability data and provide an evidence base to help cities and local authorities assess their strategic climate risks.
 We translate this data into actionable insights and support organisations to prepare for the future climate by developing adaptation plans and strategies.
-The need for adaptation action is highly locally specific, meaning that local and city authorities, who have the best knowledge of people and places in their area, have a crucial role to play in building resilience to climate impacts.
-We work with authorities to apply their knowledge to the adaptation challenge and help them design, prioritise and monitor actions that will help to keep their areas safe from the worst impacts of climate change.

 For more information, please contact Chitra Nadarajah